 The election of Directors is conducted in consideration of the management principles and strategies, through deliberation by the Nomination and Remuneration Advisory Committee, consisting of the majority of Independent Outside Board Members and chaired by an Independent Outside Officer.
-The Board of Directors makes a final policy decision based on the recommendations made by the advisory committee with respect.
+The Board of Directors makes a final policy decision respecting the recommendations made by the advisory committee.
 (IV.2.2)